Dealing with Structure Constraints in Evolutionary Pareto Set Learning: Experimental Studies

 \subsection{EPSL with Learnable Variable Relationship}

-We investigate EPSL's ability to learn an optimal solution set with a predefined and learnable variable relationship for the synthetic optimization problem and the real-world four-bar truss design problem (RE21)~\cite{cheng1999generalized}.
+In this subsection, we investigate EPSL's ability to learn an optimal solution set with a predefined and learnable variable relationship for the synthetic optimization problem and the real-world four-bar truss design problem (RE21)~\cite{cheng1999generalized}.
+For the synthetic optimization problem (\ref{synthetic_problem}), the ground truth optimal Pareto set satisfies the following formulation: